neoviki/compress/README.md

-# tar.gz Utility: `compress` and `decompress`
+# Linux Utility: `compress` and `decompress`

-A simple Linux utility to compress and decompress files or directories into the .tar.gz format - using straightforward commands that remove the need to remember tar flags or manually specify output filenames.
-Just run the command followed by the file or folder name to compress.
-The goal is to optimize and reduce repetitive steps.
+A simple Linux utility to compress and decompress files or directories into the .tar.gz format — using straightforward commands that eliminate the need to remember tar flags or manually set output filenames.
+Just run the command followed by the folder or archive name.

+The goal is to provide a minimal and intuitive way to compress or decompress—just specify the folder or .tar.gz file, with no extra options required.

 ---